osquery/osquery/docs/wiki/deployment/configuration.md

 {
   "discovery": [
-    "SELECT pid FROM processes WHERE name = 'foobar';", "SELECT count(*) FROM users WHERE username like 'www%';" ],
+    "SELECT pid FROM processes WHERE name = 'foobar';", "SELECT 1 FROM users WHERE username like 'www%';" ],
   "queries": {}
 }
 ```

 In the above example, the pack will only execute on hosts which are running
-processes called "foobar" or has users that start with "www".
+processes called "foobar" and has users that start with "www".

 Discovery queries are refreshed for all packs every 60 minutes.
 You can
 change this value via the `pack_refresh_interval` configuration option.